mozman/ezdxf/docs/source/dxfinternals/block_management.rst

 Block Management Structures
 ===========================

-A BLOCK is a kind of layout like the model space or a paper space, with the similarity that all these layouts are containers for other graphical DXF entities.
+A BLOCK is a kind of layout like the modelspace or a paperspace, with the similarity that all these layouts are containers for other graphical DXF entities.
 This block definition can be referenced in other layouts by the INSERT entity.
 By using block references the same set of graphical entities can be located multiple times at different layouts, this block references can be stretched and rotated without modifying the original entities.
 A